-All members of staff classified as 'night workers' under the Working Time Regulations 1998 will be offered a free health assessment to establish their suitability for night work.
-This will be made available to relevant members of staff at yearly intervals.
-Please contact your Local People Team to make the necessary arrangements if you are classified as a night worker.
+All colleagues classified as 'night workers' under the Working Time Regulations 1998 will be offered a free health assessment to establish their suitability for night work.
+This will be made available to relevant colleagues at yearly intervals.
+Please contact your People Team to make the necessary arrangements if you are classified as a night worker.